Phuket Day 1

 Flying To Phuket – Journey Details

-I remember sitting in the cab, looking outside, not speaking much, just smiling.
-Sometimes, silence knows what even words can’t say. 🙂
+Before that, I remember sitting in the cab, looking outside, not speaking much, just smiling.
+Smiling because…

-This wasn’t just a holiday.
-This was MY HONEYMOON – a vacation where I had always wanted to flaunt my chooda (red-coloured bangles) and mehandi which, for me, unfortunately had faded.
+…this wasn’t just a holiday.
+This was MY HONEYMOON – a vacation where I had always wanted to flaunt my chooda (red-coloured bangles).

 With time to spare after the security check, we indulged in snacking, a ritual my husband swears by every time he travels.

-Boarding was smooth.
 We walked through that long glass jet bridge – always a little cold, always a little magical.
 The kind where you feel like you’re walking into a portal.
-Harry Potter feels, haha.
+Harry Potter feels, hehe.
 And just like that, we stepped onto the plane.

 I mostly slept during the flight, tucked into the window seat that my husband got me.